helix-foundation/currency/contracts/governance/monetary/README.md

   - Can only be called during the `Compute` `stage`.
   - Can only be called once on any given inflation contract.

-#### ECOxLockup
+#### ECOxStaking
   - Inherits: `ERC20Votes`, `PolicedUtils`

-Contains the logic for depositing and withdrawing EcoX to/from lockup.
+Contains the logic for depositing and withdrawing EcoX to/from staking.
 The quantity of EcoX locked up relative to the total supply (both at a given block number) determine an individual's voting power.
 This contract also maintains a mapping of addresses --> the last generation in which that address cast a vote - this is used to determine